programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 print(df.isnull().sum())
 ```

-into your Python file and then running it, a report of column headers and the amount of nulls per column are returned, below.
+into your Python file and then running it with `python nypl-menu.py`, a report of column headers and the amount of nulls per column are returned, below.

 ```
 id                   0